-Most small-medium enterprises (SMEs) in Singapore looking for IT solutions will or would already have come across the Productivity Solutions Grant (PSG), especially those looking for eCommerce solution providers.
+Most small-medium enterprises (SMEs) in Singapore looking for IT solutions or specifically, ecommerce website development will or would already have come across the Productivity Solutions Grant (PSG), especially those looking for eCommerce solution providers.
 However, with so many sites offering different information, it can be confusing for any SME business owners in approaching this topic.

 With up to 80% funding support, PSG serves as an avenue for companies to support companies keen on adopting IT solutions and make long-term technology investments to enhance business processes.